January 25, 2020

 “Taking care of the kids is the easy part, right?”
 Tabitha said.
 “Managing the business and getting all the ducks in the row – CEI had that all laid out in a step by step fashion, which was really helpful.
 Because of CEI, I am now a member of the Family Childcare Association of Maine and the National Association for Family Child Care.
 The training I have been able to access helped me get a really good handle on tracking income and expenses, even better than last time, which was 15 years ago.”

 It wasn’t all smooth sailing.
-The COVID-19 pandemic started its spread in the state just as Tabitha was filing for her license and inspection, delaying scheduling of the necessary appointments for months.
+The COVID-19 pandemic started spreading in the state just as Tabitha was filing for her license and inspection, delaying scheduling of the necessary appointments for months.
 In the meantime, the need for childcare was increasing as other providers limited numbers or closed altogether, a nationwide trend.
 Workers in Maine’s northernmost communities also faced a unique problem, when some families lost access to their usual child care providers due to the US/Canada border closure.

 Despite the postponements, Little Bird Child Care was among the first new child care business to receive a licensing review when the State approved the licensors to go out and inspect new applicants.